 Polk County was created on January 5, 1835 from Greene County.
 The county was named in honor of James K. Polk (1795–1849), 11th President of the United States.

-The Polk County Seat is situated in Bolivar and in addition the county government website is unknown
+The County Seat is located in Bolivar and in addition the county government website is unknown

-Cities and towns to be found in Polk County include Aldrich, Bolivar, Brighton, Dunnegan, Eudora, Fair Play, Flemington, Goodson, Goodnight, Halfway, Humansville, Morrisville, Pleasant Hope, Polk, Tin Town.
+Cities and towns located in the County include Aldrich, Bolivar, Brighton, Dunnegan, Eudora, Fair Play, Flemington, Goodson, Goodnight, Halfway, Humansville, Morrisville, Pleasant Hope, Polk, Tin Town.

 You can search online for Polk County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Polk County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.